rjodon-compas-forks/compas-dev.github.io/.source/introduction.rst

 Overview
 --------

-<code>compas</code> is divided into a main library and a pool of user-contributed research packages.
+``compas`` is divided into a main library and a pool of user-contributed research packages.
 The main library is entirely open source and licensed under the MIT license.
 The user-contributed packages are released with access levels defined by the respective authors.
 They can be private, public, or shared with a specific group of users.